rcalix1/Where_Money_Gen_AI/README.md

 ## Where is the Money in Generative AI?

 * in terms of building out vertical and industry specific LLMs and models, and a lot of edge-use cases, ... that has not been settled yet, and ... that's where a lot of the innovation is going to come from
+* ... this market is not just the handful of mega-cap names as the winners.
+Essentially the most important thing beyond the model training piece here is: What data do you have that's unique, that you can bring to bear to help clients? example ...cyber security
+*
+*

 ## References